 The most important feature of a red wine glass is the big bowl and slightly tapering rim.
-This design allows air to move freely inside the wine glass, getting the wine to breathe so the aromas and flavors are released.
+This design allows air to move freely inside the wine glass, allowing the wine to breathe so the aromas and flavors are released.
 Tannins and sulfites are also dissipated with the mixing of air with the wine.

 Full-bodied white wines are better served in wine glasses that are more U-shaped.
 To serve both the light and full-bodied wines, a standard white wine glass is your best choice.

-However, if you prefer a single wine varietal, you might as well buy a varietal-specific wine glass so the nuances of your particular wines are enhanced.
+However, if you prefer a single wine varietal, you might as well buy a varietal-specific wine glass, so the nuances of your particular wines are enhanced.

 Before you jump into buying your glassware, check out the tips listed here so you can be more informed.

 When buying glassware, consider its use.
 If it is meant for daily use, go for the sturdier type with thicker bottom and sides.
-Everyday use glasses should also be easier to clean, meaning it can go into the dishwasher and do not have crannies that may harbor leftover drinks, ingredients, or coloring.
+Everyday use glasses should also be easier to clean, meaning they can go into the dishwasher and not have crannies that may harbor leftover drinks, ingredients, or coloring.

-After some water dripped from it, use a soft cloth that does not leave lint on the glass to wipe it dry.
-Use one microfiber towel to hold the glass while the other is used to wipe it dry so you don’t leave smudges on the clean glass.
+After some water drips, use a soft cloth that does not leave lint on the glass to wipe it dry.
+Use one microfiber towel to hold the glass while the other is used to wipe it dry so you don’t leave streaks on the clean glass.

-Another you have to consider when buying stemware is color.
-Clear stemware is more preferable for wines, liquors, and beer since it displays the unique and appealing color of the drink.
+If you are buying a wine glass, your best bet is thin glasses since the glass thickness affects the wine’s taste.
+Another thing you have to consider when buying stemware is the color.
+Clear stemware is preferable for wines, liquors, and beer since it displays the drink’s unique and appealing color.

 Size is another thing you have to consider.
 Research shows that people tend to consume more alcohol from bigger glasses than from smaller ones.
-This is because they think that they are having the same servings when in fact a bigger glass may have 1-2 ounces more than the smaller glass.
+This is because they think that they are having the same servings when, in fact, a bigger glass may have 1-2 ounces more than the smaller glass.

-Glasses from more reputable glass manufacturers are usually a bit pricier than less known manufacturers, especially if you are planning to buy specialty glasses.
+Glasses from more reputable glass manufacturers are usually a bit pricier than less known manufacturers, especially if you plan to buy specialty glasses.
 Prepare to pay between $25-50 per set of 2 wine glasses and more if you prefer crystal stemware.
-The same is true for other glasswares.
+The same is true for other glassware.

 Hosting a party for the first time is your initiation into the party scene.
 Having the right information as to the different types of glasses will save you a lot of embarrassment.
-Confidence is a must for a successful party host and the right knowledge will give you that kind of confidence.
+Confidence is a must for a successful party host, and the right knowledge will give you that kind of confidence.